 Researchers have found emotional development and social skills are essential for school readiness.
 At the beginning of the school year, preschoolers are still learning how to regulate their emotions and get along with others.
 They can be possessive, easily frustrated, and have difficulty sharing.

-Engineering activities provide opportunities for children to grow and mature.
+Engineering activities provide opportunities for children to grow and mature, and engineering design challenges promote social and emotional learning.
 As children engineer, they build empathy by working alongside their peers to solve a problem for a beloved puppet.
 During whole-group or small-group discussions, they learn how to listen to their peers (and not talk over them).
 In our Educator Guide we provide language to help educators develop these skills, and we highlight key moments where educators can encourage children to work alongside each other effectively.
 We also recommend resources and books to make it easy for learning to continue at home.

 It’s important to help young learners learn how to communicate their ideas.
 A well-designed engineering challenge will provide children with multiple opportunities to discuss their ideas, explain their choices, and support their statements with evidence.